-Negotiations are crucial success factors for all types of careers, whether we negotiate about salary, contracts, or working conditions or when trying to solve a conflict as a conflict party or a mediator.
-Some people fear negotiations or dislike them for fear of being sleazy to 'win.'
+Negotiations are a crucial success factor for all types of careers, whether we negotiate about salary, contracts, working conditions or when trying to solve a conflict.
+Some people are afraid of negotiations or dislike them for fear of having to be sleazy to 'win'.

-Don't worry; in this course, you'll learn to use negotiation principles, which will further your relationships.
-They will help you be assertive without using the elbow and are applicable in many situations.
+Don't worry, in this course, you'll learn to use negotiation principles, which will further your relationships.
+They will help you to be assertive without using the elbow and are applicable in a very broad range of situations.